-First-quarter revenue was $5.39 billion, an increase of 6% compared with the year-ago quarter.
-First-quarter GAAP net income attributable to EMC was $580 million and first-quarter GAAP earnings per weighted average diluted share were $0.26.
-Non-GAAP1 net income attributable to EMC was $850 million, an increase of 4% compared with the year-ago quarter.
-Non-GAAP1 earnings per weighted average diluted share were $0.39, an increase of 5% year over year.
+EMC Corporation (NYSE:EMC) reported second-quarter 2014 financial results, including record second-quarter revenue of $5.9 billion, an increase of 5% year over year.
+GAAP net income attributable to EMC was $589 million and GAAP earnings per weighted average diluted share was $0.28.
+Non-GAAP1 net income attributable to EMC was $882 million and non-GAAP1 earnings per weighted average diluted share was $0.43.

 EMC generated $1.3 billion in operating cash flow and $930 million in free cash flow2 in the second quarter – up 2% and 10% year over year, respectively.
 EMC ended the quarter with $14.6 billion in cash and investments.
 The company repurchased approximately $600 million worth of its common stock in the second quarter and returned approximately $200 million to shareholders via a quarterly dividend.

 In addition, EMC's Board of Directors has approved an acceleration of EMC's share buyback plan for 2014 from $2 billion to $3 billion.
 Including the accelerated buyback and EMC's increased dividend (announced in the first quarter of 2014), EMC expects to return more than $7 billion to shareholders over the course of 2013 and 2014.